DFE-Digital/claim-additional-payments-for-teaching/README.md

 make use of the local authority and district fixtures to create eligible schools.

+## Loading the full schools list in development

+In development we do not automatically seed the database with the full list of schools (as supplied by the Get Information About Schools service).
+To import the full list, run `rake schools_data:import`.
+This enqueues the import as an Active Job, so you will need to be running the worker for this to have any effect.

 ## Creating data migrations

 When running a live service sometimes you're required to change existing data in